Drogshell/Fun-Python-Projects/README.md

-# Simple TKinter Projects
+# Python Projects that range from beginner to intermediate
-## This will be a repository with a few projects that document my learning of TKinter and Python.
-These are relatively simple yet fun apps.
+## This will be a repository of projects that document my learning of Python as well as Tkinter and any other python libraries.
+I'm starting off with relatively simple yet fun apps, then moving on too more complex ones.
-### More complex Python apps will get their own dedicated repositories.
+### Very large and complex Python apps will get their own dedicated repositories.

 ### This is a QR code generator app.
 This app can dynamically create QR codes based on what is entered in the text field.